-The large-scale spatial triptych for the Gürzenich Orchestra Cologne will reach its conclusion this spring.
-Lab.Oratorium, staged by Nicolas Stemann and featuring orchestra, choir, singer soloists and actors, will be performed in Cologne, Hamburg and Paris.
+The large-scale spatial triptych for the Gürzenich Orchestra Cologne reached its conclusion in 2019 .
+Lab.Oratorium, staged by Nicolas Stemann and featuring orchestra, choir, singer soloists and actors, was performed in Cologne, Hamburg and Paris.
 In this work, composer Philippe Manoury once again draws on a wide variety of musical and theatrical methods.
-In a guest article for our magazine, Patrick Hahn explores the fundamental questions of the new work and its place within the trilogy.
+In a guest article for our magazine, first published before the world premiere, Patrick Hahn explores the fundamental questions of the new work and its place within the trilogy.

 The studio of Philippe Manoury is situated right next door to Strasbourg’s oldest Christian cathedral.
 Here, in the shadow of history, the composer writes radical contemporary music that never loses contact with the musical past.
 When you enter his studio, large sheets of manuscript paper are scattered about the room, carefully filled with his fine handwriting.
 In the centre of the room stands not a computer or speakers, as you would expect from a composer who is a pioneer of electronic music, but rather a piano, upon which stands music by Debussy, whose music Philippe Manoury once sensitively orchestrated.
 Currently hanging on the walls of his workspace are the stage plans of major modern concert halls: the Philharmonie buildings in Cologne, Hamburg and Paris.
 Outlined on these plans are the positioning of musicians and singers – as well as, naturally, multiple speakers.
 These plans are an important part of the preparations for his current project, Lab.Oratorium, a commission from the Gürzenich Orchestra Cologne, IRCAM, the Elbphilharmonie and the Philharmonie de Paris.
 It is no coincidence that these institutions have come together; these three buildings share an alternative, different kind of architectural arrangement – not “shoebox style” but rather one in which the audience is placed surrounding the podium on an upward slope.